 Construction Site Safety: Accident Cases and Rules to Keep

 Construction site safety refers to the practices, protocols, and rules that are implemented on a construction site to reduce or eliminate potential hazards.
-Construction sites are usually full of activities that can expose the workers to different hazards and dangers, like falling objects, working from the rooftops or scaffolding, using electrical circuits, exposure to heavy equipment, etc. Engaging in all these activities raises the risk of fatal injuries, making the construction site a highly dangerous workplace.
+Construction sites are usually full of activities that can expose the workers to dangers, like falling objects, working from the rooftops or scaffolding, using electrical circuits, exposure to heavy equipment, etc. Thus, engaging in these activities raises the risk of fatal injuries, making the construction site unsafe.

-Construction site safety practices aim to eliminate these hazards through maintaining safety rules, training, and regulatory requirements.
+Construction site safety practices aim to eliminate these threats by maintaining safety rules, training, and regulatory requirements.
 While the construction site safety rules vary from one state to another, there are some universal practices that all companies should follow.

 Understanding and being aware of the potential dangers is one of the most crucial steps of safety management, so let’s start by looking at some of the most common risks and problems that workers confront on the construction site.